pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

 ## 6.9.0
+- [Templating] If you are using Twig, then overriding templating helpers will no effect on Twig extension calls on frontend.
+Please override Twig extensions instead.
 - [Data Objects] Deprecated `\Pimcore\Model\DataObject\ClassDefinition\Data\DataInterface` as it isn't used anymore.
 Will be removed in Pimcore 10.
 - [Data Objects] Deprecated method `getFromCsvImport()` on all data-types
 - [Data Objects] Data types: `marshal`/`unmarshal` is deprecated and will be removed in Pimcore 10.
 Use `normalize`/`denormalize` instead.